The Madhouse Effect: What is stopping action on climate change?

-As evidence of climate change becomes more and more obvious, substantive action on climate change in Australia has been stalled for some time.
+Even as evidence of climate change becomes more and more obvious, substantive action in Australia has been stalled for some time.
 In the US, the Trump government is rolling back climate change initiatives and environmental protections as fast as it can.
 Why is this happening?
 What are the factors that push governments to inaction or worse?
 What role can business and the community play?
 And what needs to shift if we want effective climate change action?

-Our panel brings together noted US climatologist Michael E. Mann, psychologist Stephan Lewandowsky and activist Anna Rose to look at these complex questions from a range of perspectives and to share their suggestions for how to break the stalemate.
+This panel brings together noted scientists and activists to look at these complex questions from a range of perspectives and to share their suggestions for how to break the stalemate.

-Emma Alberici (Chair) is the presenter of the ABC Television’s flagship current affairs program Lateline.
-Before that she spent four years as the Europe Correspondent for the ABC based in the UK and was previously the Finance Editor of 7.30.
+Emma Alberici (Chair) is the ABC's chief economics correspondent.
+Before that she presented the flagship current affairs program Lateline, spent four years as ABC's Europe Correspondent, and was previously the Finance Editor of 7.30.
 She has a Bachelor of Arts (journalism) and Economics and is the author of three editions of The Small Business Book published by Penguin.